 This aim is in keeping with the fund’s investment strategy in that it both grants poorer sections of the population in emerging markets access to the finance and credit market in accordance with the principle of risk-spreading, and also facilitates appropriate appreciation in the fund currency for investors through investments in diversified assets, particularly in the field of microfinance.
 Of central importance here is the fact that the sustainable investment supports specific United Nations goals for sustainable development, SDGs (particularly SDG End poverty, SDG 5 Achieve gender equality, SDG 8 Sustained economic growth and decent work for all and SDG 10 Reduce inequality), without impeding the others.

-The fund investments can involve sustainability risks at a national or investment level.
+The fund investments can involve sustainability risks at a country or at an investment level.

 - Environmental risks, such as drought, extreme weather and epidemics

 - Social risks, such as social upheaval, hunger and corruption

 - Governance risks, such as regulation, legal uncertainty, the health system and political stability

 Sustainability risks at an investment level denote the possibility of the investment having a negative influence on environmental or social aspects, conflicting with the targets established by the IIV Mikrofinanzfonds.
 In addition, sustainability risks can arise at the level of the institution, which have a negative impact on the investment made.
 These include, for example, a lack of strategic development of the business model, as well as fraud and corruption.
 Both types of risks are incorporated in the investment decision based on quantitative assessment methods.

 The strategy and processes existing at our company to factor in sustainability risks are, among other things integrated into our employees’ performance appraisals, and thus considerably influence future salary progression.
 In this respect, the remuneration policy is in line with our strategies to factor in sustainability risks.

 Adverse impacts of investment decisions on sustainability factors: